 What causes belt tracking?

-When a serpentine belt is shiny or glazed on one side, you know something’s up.
+When an accessory belt is shiny or glazed on one side, you know something’s up.
 As with timing belt tracking issues, serpentine belt tracking is often due to misalignment.
 Worn pulleys or slightly bent parts (e.g. because of an accident – we’re talking millimeters here, so the issue can easily escape your notice) are enough to cause alignment problems in the long run.

 How to detect misalignment?